stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 so $f$ is $\mathcal{S}$-measurable.
 :::

+Concluding this section, we show that pointwise infimuma and pointwise supremuma of measurable functions are measurable.
+Note that this result would not have made sense before modifying the {prf:ref}`definition of measurability to include infinity<mira:def:measurable-function-infinity>`, because the supremum and infimum can be $\infty$ and $- \infty.$

 :::{prf:theorem} Infimum and supremum of a sequence of measurable functions is measurable Suppose $(X, \mathcal{S})$ is a measurable space and $f_1, f_2, \ldots$ is a sequence of $\mathcal{S}$-measurable functions from $X$ to $[-\infty, \infty].$